 Another reason why an accountant may be asking you for extra money throughout the year is that you’ve missed an important deadline.
 This is another fee that is paid directly to the source.

 For example, Limited Companies are required to file Annual Returns to the CRO each year.
-Failure to file it on time and your company will be fined €100 for the day it was missed and €3 per day until it is filed, up to a maximum of €1,200.
-Depending on the reason it was missed, you may need to pay this fine to the CRO.
-Your accountant will ask that the amount be paid to them and then they will pay the CRO on your behalf.
+Failure to file it on time and your company will be fined €100 for the day the Annual Return was missed and €3 per day until it is filed, up to a maximum of €1,200.

 Paying for face-to-face meetings

-The work outlined in the beginning exceeds the work actually carried out
+The work outlined in the beginning exceeds the work to be done

-There can different reasons why the fixed price set out at the beginning does not match the work actually being carried out.
-For example, if the company had a lot more cash transactions than anticipated.
+There can be different reasons why the fixed price set out at the beginning does not match the work being carried out.
+For example, if the company had many more cash transactions than anticipated.
 This means the accountant needs to spend more time preparing the accounts because she needs to go through each receipt.

-Another reason could be that the level of turnover exceeds the amount estimated in the beginning.
-There are certain parameters set around a fixed price and if you exceed these parameters, you may get charged extra.
-Your accountant should let you know if you have exceeded their fair usage policy before any further work is completed.
+Another reason could be that the level of turnover exceeds the amount estimated initially.
+Your accountant should set specific parameters around the fixed price, and if you exceed these parameters, you may get charged extra.
+Your accountant should let you know if you have exceeded their fair usage policy before any further work is done.